Puthikunkim/emoji-store/README.md

 # Emoji Store
-- Emoji Store is a static e-commerce platform built with React.
+- Emoji Store is an e-commerce platform built with React.
 - It leverages React hooks such as Context, useEffect, and useState APIs to manage state and side effects.
 - The site offers typical e-commerce functionalities, allowing users to explore products, search for items, view product details, add items to a cart or wish list, modify their cart, and proceed through a mock checkout process.
 Currently, the products featured are emojis representing fruits, complete with relevant filters.